paultag/geoparse/README.md

   * Figure out how far two points are from each other on the earth in meters, feet, or any ole' units.

+Bugs
+====

+Since this is code I'm working on for chuckles and giggles, and so much of this stuff is erratic, there is an implied promise that this code is just littered with all sorts of bugs.
+Some might be subtle, others might be tragically apparent.

+The ideal bug report will come with a fix, in either a GitHub pull request, or an emailed format-patch.
+Either way is perfectly fine.

+  * The great bug report will contain some data to showcase the problem, and a small addition to the test suite to show that it does, in fact, fail.

+  * The good bug report will contain example data, or enough of a description to create new data to show the problem.

+  * The bad bug report will contain only a complaint.

+  * The unacceptable bug report will just contain personal insults.

+Please feel free to email me bugs, praise, patches or requests for help,
+ - Paul